mikael-andersson91/github-tag-action/README.md

 ### 📥 Inputs

 - **github_token** _(required)_ - Required for permission to tag the repo.
 Usually `${{ secrets.GITHUB_TOKEN }}`.
-- **commit_sha** _(optional)_ - The commit SHA value to add the tag.
-If specified, it uses this value instead GITHUB_SHA.
-It could be useful when a previous step merged a branch into github.ref.

 #### Fetch all tags